 Hackathon launches June 11 · · Register now →

-Built by the global AI community — a hackathon calling on developers, designers, artists, and advocates to build AI solutions that combat human trafficking.
+A global hackathon calling on developers, designers, artists, and advocates to build AI that combats human trafficking — built with and for the communities it serves.

 4